brverbru/Testdoc/README.md

 The following guidelines will enable you to immediately get started with exploring data yourself, without ever requiring any technical expertise!

->Can’t find what you were looking for in our guidelines?
+Can’t find what you were looking for in our guidelines?
 Drop us an email at support@cumul.io and we’ll help you out asap.

+!These are the user docs!
+Looking for the API documentation?
+>Go to API docs >

 # Getting started
 ## Registering & sign in